duganchen/attractplus_appimage/README.md

 My preferred setup is to have the gamepad controls as normal gamepad controls, and the right trackpad as it would be in a mouse/keyboard setup.
 This also works well for other emulators that use both the gamepad and mouse, such as Nintendo DS emulators.
-One way to achieve it is to start with the Gamepad with Mouse Trackpad and then bind Right Trackpad Click to Left Mouse Click.
+One way to achieve it is to start with the Gamepad with Mouse Trackpad layout and then bind Right Trackpad Click to Left Mouse Click.

 Going through this video, I rebound the following controls in Attract mode (keeping in mind that the Steam Deck